himanshu32288/Nepilson/README.md

 2.`npm start` for starting Development Server.

 ## Guidline to run This project.
-1.States and input Symbol Should be entered in csv format i e,A,B,C etc.\
+1.States and input Symbol Should be entered in csv format i e,q0,q1,q2 etc.\
 2.Do not write epilson as a state because it is automatically generated.\
 3.In place of Empty transition enter "-".\
 4.If a state going to more than one transition enter transition in csv format\
-  For ex:-if A on input 0 going to B and C smiply enter B,C.
+  For ex:-if A on input 0 going to B and C  enter B,C.